rohit-jamuar/Data-Anonymization-Tool/README.md

 	1. Statistical information (i.e. mean and variance) for the numerical attributes
 	2. For categorical attributes, the format yields complete distribution.

-* **anatomy** : This format yields two tables at the end of the process - both table having the same number of tuples as the original dataset.
+* **anatomy** : This format yields two tables at the end of the process - both tables having the same number of tuples as the original dataset.
 	1. The first table (a.k.a.
 ST) consists of tuples with their Quasi-Identifiers replaced by the *Equivalence Class* that they belong to.
 	2. The second table (a.k.a.
 QIT) contains the replaced attribute values (same as above) along with the most specific quasi-identifier values.